Keilub/helloitscaleb/content/projects/3-eop.md

   </div>
 </div>

-Stay tuned for final results of how our new EOP design and philosphy.
+Stay tuned for final results of our new EOP design and philosphy.

 ---